volumio/docs/docs/00_User_Manual/06_SSH.md

 ### Second method: file (more advanced)

+This involves adding a file with a special name to the SD card containing your __Volumio__.

+ * Flash __Volumio__ to the SD card, if you have not done so already
-Mount your SD card on your computer.
+ * Mount the SD card on your computer

-Create or copy a file called ssh in /boot .
-You can do it right after flashing Volumio, by creating it in the "Boot" partition of your SD Card.
+ * Create a file called `ssh` in the `/boot` partition on the card.<br>
+ The file does not need anything inside it, but the name must be `ssh`.